Creatorrr1/Creatorrr1/README.md

 ### About Me:

-- 🎓 Recent graduate from a full stack developer bootcamp with Boolean UK
+- 🎓 Finance Student and a full stack developer graduate from Boolean UK
 - 🔍 Currently looking for roles as a Junior Developer
-- 🔭 I’m currently working on my portfolio website!
+- 🔭 I’m currently working on my portfolio site!
 - 🌱 I’m planning and currently learning Typescript and Vue.js

 <hr/>